LeonardoT07/leonardot07/README.md

 # Hello, I'm Léo! 😁

 ## 👨‍💻 About me
- 🔹 Bachelor's Degree in Computer Science from Universidade Paulista.</br>
+ 🔹 Graduated in Computer Science from Universidade Paulista.</br>
  🔹 Web Developer at VOLL Pilates.</br>
  🔹 Passionate about technology and continuous learning.